noahvezina/computer-algebra-system/README.md

 ### Expressions

 An expression is a grouping of one or more terms.
 An expression can be part of a declaration, or called on their own.
-When called on their own, expressions are evaluated and simplified.
+When called on their own, expressions are evaluated and automatically simplified.

 ```
 >>> diff(quadratic, x)